Automated Machine Learning on Graphs: A Survey: Future Directions

 \section{Future Directions}

-There exist plenty of challenges and opportunities worthy of future explorations. \begin{itemize} \item \textbf{Graph models for AutoML}: In this paper, we mainly focus on how AutoML methods are extended to graphs.
+\begin{itemize} \item \textbf{Graph models for AutoML}: In this paper, we mainly focus on how AutoML methods are extended to graphs.
 The other direction, i.e., using graphs to help AutoML, is also feasible and promising.
 For example, we can model neural networks as a directed acyclic graph (DAG) to analyze their structures~\cite{xie2019exploring,you2020graph} or adopt GNNs to facilitate NAS~\cite{zhang2018graph,dudziak2020brp,shi2020bridging}.
-Ultimately, we expect graphs and AutoML to form tighter connections and further facilitate each other. \item \textbf{Robustness and explainability}: Since many applications of AutoML on graphs are risk-sensitive, e.g., finance and healthcare, the robustness and explainability of the models are indispensable for actual usages.
-Though there exist some initial studies on the robustness~\cite{sun2018adversarial} and explainability~\cite{yuan2020explainability} of graph machine learning, how to generalize these techniques into AutoML on graphs has not been explored. \item \textbf{Hardware-aware models}: To further improve the scalability of automated machine learning on graphs, hardware-aware models may be a critical step, especially in real industrial environments.
-Both hardware-aware graph models~\cite{auten2020hardware} and hardware-aware AutoML models~\cite{cai2018proxylessnas,tan2019mnasnet,jiang2020hardware} have been studied, but integrating these techniques still poses significant challenges. \item \textbf{Comprehensive evaluation protocols}: Currently, most AutoML on graphs are tested on small traditional benchmarks such as three citations graphs, i.e., Cora, CiteSeer, and PubMed~\cite{sen2008collective}.
+Ultimately, we expect graphs and AutoML to form tighter connections and further facilitate each other. \item \textbf{Robustness and explainability}: Since many graph applications are risk-sensitive, e.g., finance and healthcare, model robustness and explainability are indispensable for actual usages.
+Though there exist some initial studies on the robustness~\cite{sun2018adversarial} and explainability~\cite{yuan2020explainability} of graph machine learning, how to generalize these techniques into AutoML on graphs remains to be further explored \cite{wang2021towards}. \item \textbf{Hardware-aware models}: To further improve the scalability of automated machine learning on graphs, hardware-aware models may be a critical step, especially in real industrial environments.
+Both hardware-aware graph models~\cite{auten2020hardware} and hardware-aware AutoML models~\cite{cai2018proxylessnas,tan2019mnasnet,jiang2020hardware} have been studied, but integrating these techniques still poses significant challenges. \item \textbf{Comprehensive evaluation protocols}: Currently, most AutoML on graphs are tested on small traditional benchmarks such as three citation graphs, i.e., Cora, CiteSeer, and PubMed~\cite{sen2008collective}.
 However, these benchmarks have been identified as insufficient to compare different graph machine learning models~\cite{shchur2018pitfalls}, not to mention AutoML on graphs.
-More comprehensive evaluation protocols are needed, e.g., on recently proposed graph machine learning benchmarks~\cite{hu2020open,dwivedi2020benchmarking}, or new dedicated graph AutoML benchmarks similar to the NAS-bench series~\cite{ying2019bench} are needed. \end{itemize}
+More comprehensive evaluation protocols are needed, e.g., on recently proposed graph machine learning benchmarks~\cite{hu2020open,dwivedi2020benchmarking} or new dedicated graph AutoML benchmarks similar to the NAS-bench series~\cite{ying2019bench}. \end{itemize}